Syntax

 Note

-This is an alias for.prg x
+This is an alias for.prg x.

 Optional Scripts

-, but totally optional.
+Some scripts are included with nessemble, but totally optional.
 They must be

-installed with the scripts
+installed with the scripts command which provides additional

 pseudo-instructions to use.

-Pseudo-Instruction | Description |
+| Pseudo-Instruction | Description |

-.ease | Generates bytes to simulate easing |
+| .ease | Generates bytes to simulate easing |

 .ease